 The blockchain layer is the most important part in this prototype system.
 The blockchain technology that will be used is Hyperledger Fabric which has smart contracts that will be installed in each peer in several organizations in the blockchain network.
-In figure above, the general components contained in the Hyperledger Fabric blockchain network have the following components.
+In figure above, it can be seen that the general components contained in the Hyperledger Fabric blockchain network have the following components.